Home / Alcohol / Ibuprofen & Alcohol

 What Happens if You Take Ibuprofen With Alcohol?

-If you exceed the limit of moderate alcohol consumption and take ibuprofen, you can experience side effects ranging from mild to serious.
-The following are the most common risks associated with mixing ibuprofen and alcohol:
+Please note that if you exceed the limit of moderate alcohol consumption and opt to take it, you can experience side effects of ibuprofen ranging from mild to severe.

 Digestive Tract Problems